Arindam200/pieces-readme-template/Typescript-SDK-Readme.md

 ```

 > **Recommendation**
-> The order that npm packages are saved and added to your dependencies is important and will affect your installation flow. **This slowed me down for quite a bit.**
+> The order that npm packages are saved and added to your dependencies is important and will affect your installation flow.
 >
 > **If you are having issues with your installation, it is likely due to a conflict in Typescript versions - `npm uninstall typescript` - then go back and perform all other npm installations before reinstalling typescript again**.

 You can get it here: [GitHub Repo](https://github.com/pieces-app/example-typescript)

-For detailed usage instructions and examples, refer to the [documentation](https://docs.pieces.app/).
+For detailed usage instructions and examples, refer to the [documentation](https://docs.pieces.app/build).

 ## Features
 The Pieces SDK offers the following key features: